qvest-digital/iot-eyecatcher-broker/README.md

 # iot-eyecatcher-broker
-The websocket message broker for the IoT eyecatcher project.
+The websocket message broker for the IoT eye catcher project.